 •Other duties as assigned by Clinical Director or Executive Director

-Skills, knowledge, and abilities requirement: The Crisis Counselor must have at least two years of experience working with children and families that have experienced trauma, specifically sexual abuse, physical abuse, and human trafficking.
-Must possess knowledge of trauma-focused cognitive behavioral therapy, child development, and the impact of trauma on children and their families.
+Skills, knowledge, and abilities requirement: The Crisis Counselor must have experience working with children and families.
+Must possess knowledge of the impact of trauma on children and their families.
 The Crisis Counselor must be able to demonstrate sound clinical judgement, ability to build rapport, and strong communication skills in and out of the therapeutic environment.
 Must be able to work well independently and within the context of a team of professionals from other disciplines.
 Proficiency in Office Suite and ability to learn other computer and web-based programs for case tracking and notation.
 This position does not supervise other staff within the organization.

 Educational Requirements: Master’s degree in Social Work, Counseling, or a related field and must maintain all licenses and credentials.
 Participate in continuing education and maintain licensure.